 • All vessels conducted by a Pilot.

-• All vessels conducted by a Master / bone fide mate who holds a current pilotage exemption certificate (PEC).
+• All vessels conducted by a certified Deck Officer who holds a current pilotage exemption certificate (PEC).

 • Private / recreational vessels of less than 30 metres length overall are exempted from the formal requirement to use of a Port Passage Plan but are recommended to use one.